 Students, parents, school counselors and coaches should be aware of the NCAA Proposition 16 eligibility requirements for student-athletes who may wish to participate in a Division I or II sport in college.
-Students must earn a minimum grade point average, combined with SAT/ACT scores on a sliding scale and 16 core courses including courses in English, math, science, social studies and additional academic disciplines.
+Students must earn a minimum grade point average, combined with SAT/ACT scores on a sliding scale and 16 core courses, including English, math, science, social studies and additional academic disciplines.
 The academic requirements are different for Division I and II athletics.
-Visit the eligibility center at ncaa.org for specific and current requirements.
-The student's eligibility is determined by the NCAA Clearinghouse.
-Athletes should register with the Clearinghouse during their junior year.
+Visit the NCAA Eligibility Center for specific and current requirements.
+The student's eligibility is determined by the NCAA.
+Athletes should register with the NCAA during their junior year.
 For more information, speak with your school counselor or the Athletic Department.